zegsampaio/MCW-OSS-PaaS-and-DevOps/Hands-on lab/HOL step-by step - OSS PaaS and DevOps.md

 ### Task 2: Prepare GitHub account for service integrations

-In this task, you will be adding a Jenkins service integration into your GitHub account.
-This integration will enable a Jenkins CI build job to be triggered when code is checked in to your GitHub repository.
+In this task, you add a Jenkins service integration into your GitHub account.
+This integration enables a Jenkins CI build job to be triggered when code is checked in to your GitHub repository.

 1. On your Lab VM, navigate to your Jenkins VM in the [Azure portal](https://portal.azure.com) by selecting **Resource groups** from the Azure services list, and then selecting your **hands-on-lab-SUFFIX** resource group from the list.